sunarch/f_tj_tomjoro-github-io/_posts/2021-12-14-functional-programming-is-a-lie.md

 I know this seems completely backwards compared to most languages -  but that doesn't mean it's not correct.
 The world is changing and languages like Erlang & Elixir which might have historically been impractical in many contexts, have suddenly become relevant and practical (Why?
 See my other Blog "The World Changed..."
 Hint: distributed and parallel are no longer special cases.)

-So, there is some middle ground between pure-functional languages like Haskell and mainstream mutable state languages like Go, Java, etc.: this middle ground is Elixir, and it doesn't require a large philisophical shift - coming from either direction.
+So, there is some middle ground between pure-functional languages like Haskell and common mutable state languages like Go, Java, etc.: this middle ground is Elixir, and it doesn't require a large philisophical shift coming from either direction.
+This is what drives the continued growth of Elixir.

 We can make simple reliable programs when using processes as first-class citizens and having immutable state - which to me feels like a perfect analogy to the real world.

 # Space and Time